 - There are two main types of long-acting drugs.
 They are called long-acting anti-muscarinic (LAMA) and long-acting beta agonist (LABA).
 Most people with COPD who are breathless will benefit from taking both kinds.
 Sometimes they come in separate inhalers and sometimes in combinations.
-You may get on better with one or another version, but in general they are all thought to be equally effective.
+You may get on better with one or another combination, but in general they are all thought to be equally effective.

 If you’re prescribed steroids for your COPD you take you should always take them as prescribed.
 Do not stop taking your steroid inhalers just because you feel well.
 Not everybody with COPD needs to use inhaled steroids.
 Your health care professional should be able to explain to you why you are on them.

-If you are on a high dose of steroids you should be given a steroid card from your GP.
+If you are on a high dose of steroids, you should be given a steroid card from your GP.
 This is a card that lets health care professionals know you take steroids at a high dose.

 Do you know how to use your inhaler?

 Your inhaler will only help if you use it correctly.
 Ask your pharmacist, nurse or doctor to show you how to use each type of inhaler you have and make sure they review your technique at least every year.